paulfioravanti/paulfioravanti.github.io/_posts/2018-02-08-connecting-elm-to-phoenix-1-3.md

 title:  "Connecting Elm to Phoenix 1.3"
 date:   2018-02-09 09:55 +1100
 categories: elixir phoenix elm
+header:
+  overlay_image: /assets/images/2018-02-08/functional_web_wallpaper.jpg
+  overlay_filter: 0.5
+excerpt: >
+  Configuring Elm for use in a Phoenix 1.3 app using Brunch.
 ---

 Want to start using [Elm][] on the front end of a [Phoenix][] app (in this